Formate: Formate esters

+In laboratory, formate esters can be used to produce pure carbon monoxide.
 Formic acid is used for many applications in industry.

 Formate esters often are fragrant or have distinctive odors.
 Compared to the more common acetate esters, formate esters are less commonly used commercially because they are less stable.
 Ethyl formate is found in some confectionaries.

 Formate salts

 Formate salts have the formula M(O2CH)(H2O)x.
 Such salts are prone to decarboxylation.
 For example, hydrated nickel formate decarboxylates at about 200 °C with reduction of the Ni2+ to finely powdered nickel metal:

 Such fine powders are useful as hydrogenation catalysts.